• ConnEcTEd – Coherence in European Teacher Education (2020-2023)

 Funding

-This project receives funding from the Erasmus+ programme of the European Union (Strategic Partnerships, KA 203).
+This project received funding from the Erasmus+ programme of the European Union (Strategic Partnerships, KA 203).

 The contents of this website and the view expressed in the news and publications are the sole responsibility of the authors and under no circumstances can be regarded as reflecting the position of the European Union.